Omniverse-Web3-Labs/Introduction/docs/Deployment.md

 ### Substrate

-You can start a local Omniverse-DLT substrate node.
+You can start a local Omniverse-DLT Substrate node.

 #### To compile the Omniverse-DLT Substrate node